How to start your own business? (NL)

 Register with the Dutch Commercial Register and Dutch Tax Administration

 New online businesses must register with the Dutch Chamber of Commerce (KVK) Commercial Register.
-The KVK will pass on your details to the Dutch Tax and Customs Administration.
+The Chamber of Commerce (KVK) will pass on your details to the Dutch Tax and Customs Administration.
 Within two weeks you will receive your VAT identification number and your VAT number from the Tax and Customs Administration by post.
 You do not need to register separately with them, unless you decide to register as a limited company or association.
 Therefore, you must decide which legal structure you choose.
 The most common legal structure for an online business is a sole proprietorship when you are working alone.
-If you work with a friend or business partner, we would recommend to use a VOF or B.V.
+If you work with a friend or business partner, we would recommend to use a Sole proprietorship or LLC.

 The differences between these two are mostly related to the liabilities in business.
 Let us know if you are interested in more details on this and we will write a clear blog about them.